 GardaWorld has continued to play a leading role in the introduction of arrangements internationally to improve standards in the private security industry including in relation to Human Rights, labour and anti-corruption.
+We also work to ensure that we are operating in line with the advancement of the UN Sustainable Development Goals (SDGs), and continue to map our alignment across our business operations with the SDGs.
 Through this broader action and advocacy in support of UN goals and issues, GardaWorld meets some of the requirements of Global Compact Advanced.